bridgesense/vim-bufsurf/README.md

 **!WARNING:** This is not the original repo.
 Go [here](https://github.com/ton/vim-bufsurf) to see the version by Ton van den Heuvel.
 This version shares the surf history of all windows.
-Since this includes quite a bit more activity, an additional option (see documentation) has been added that limit the number of historical references saved to history.
+Since this includes quite a bit more activity, an additional option (see documentation) has been added that limits the number of historical references.
 The oldest entries depending on your position in the index are pruned first.

 This plugin enables surfing through buffers based on a viewing history per window.